Written: July 31, 2016

-I look into the sweet, glowing faces of Kate and Kyle and see the new hope they have because of the Spirit now in them both.
+I look into the sweet, glowing faces of my great niece and nephew and see the new hope they have because of the Spirit now in them both.
 They have challenging days ahead in living out their new faith in Christ in an increasingly dark and evil world, but they are not without the resources that God gives each of us to live life to the full in Him.

 I saw the shells of the saints who have moved on to a new reality in Christ, and am reminded that they too have a new beginning in the presence of God.
 So, while this weekend may look like it started with the end, in reality it’s only the beginning!

 The Lord reminded me of Romans 6:4, which reads: “We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
 It was the reminder that it is this beginning that makes the peace at the end even possible.
 Glory be to God.

 Grace and Peace